What Is AP?

 The AP Program offers college-level courses and exams that you can take in high school.

 Your AP score could earn you college credits before you even set foot on campus.
+In fact, most AP students who enroll in four-year colleges start school with some credit.

 Earning credit or placement can open up time on your schedule or even let you graduate early.